BIENNIAL NATIONAL CONFERENCE

 2006 - Newly Diagnosed Seminar video superseded by 2012 version; Spanish language dubbed version still available (future transcreation of later video is planned).

 TSA's next National Conference will be in the spring of 2016.

 Upcoming 1st World Congress on Tourette Syndrome and Tic Disorders - June 2015 - London

 As part of its mission to identify current research advances, disseminate them among the scientific and medical communities, and establish networks of basic and clinical scientists, the Tourette Syndrome Association, Inc. (TSA) sponsored the 5th International Scientific and Clinical Symposium on Tourette Syndrome, on June 12-13 2008 in New York City.
 As with the four previous symposia convened by the TSA, the meeting provided a forum for updating current research findings for both basic scientists and clinical researchers, as well as allied medical practitioners.

 The symposium brought together 250 delegates and internationally renowned experts in their respective fields, from 17 countries.
 The target audience for the symposiums included: basic scientists, physicians of general medicine, pediatricians, family practice physicians, neurologists, psychiatrists, internists, psychologists, nurse practitioners, mental health therapists, school psychologists, school nurses, social workers and clinical investigators...

-Click here to view video excerpts and to read the complete Overview and Session Summaries of TSA's 5th International Scientific Symposium on Tourette Syndrome (28 pages, Adobe Acrobat™ format).
+Click here to view video excerpts and to read the complete Overview and Session Summaries of the 2008 TSA's 5th International Scientific Symposium on Tourette Syndrome (28 pages, Adobe Acrobat™ format).